 Going a step further, one can also measure IT initiative success with parallel improvement projects to CMDB Quality for the specific applications or infrastructure elements in consideration.

-CMDB Perfection is the enemy of good
+CMDB perfection is the enemy of success

 Enterprises that successfully improve their CMDB health, also realize that seeking close to perfection will inhibit success.
 So, they make steady improvements through continuous data quality improvement visibility.
 Analytics and machine learning models can eke out context and intelligence from imperfect data while evolving the CMDB to greater health and quality.